fbdevelopercircles/FbDevcCommunityContent/README.md

 - [Devpost](https://devpost.com/) - An awesome place for hackathons.
 - [hackathon.io](https://www.hackathon.io/events) - A place where lots of hackathons are hosted.
 - [HackathonsNear.Me](http://www.hackathonsnear.me) - It has a nice feature of Searching by a city or even address to find local hackathons.
 The coolest part is that they have a map.
+- [Hackalist](http://www.hackalist.org) - open source, it is also very cool for those who like to travel.
+It has a filter that only shows you hackathons giving travel reimbursement.
 </details>

 <details>